 must inform the small customer that the distributor will be able to advise the small customer which retailer has an obligation to make a Victorian default offer or standing offer that is applicable to the small customer.

-A retailer must obtain the explicit informed consent of a small customer for the entry by the small customer into a market retail contract with the retailer.
+Subject to subclause(4A), a retailer must obtain the explicit informed consent of a small customer for the entry by the small customer into a market retail contract with the retailer.

 Note: Additional explicit informed consent requirements are imposed under clause 118 for the entry by a small customer into an exempt market retail contract.

+(4A) Subclause (4) does not apply for the purposes of Division 8 of Part 5 and of Division 2A of Part 6 of this code of practice.

 By the time a small customer enters into a new market retail contract or a new standard retail contract with a retailer, the retailer must ask the small customer whether a person residing or intending to reside at the customer’s premises requires life support equipment.